LifeHub | Daning Road | Shanghai, China

 The concept that inspired the project was a surreal imaginative event: someone dropped a bucket of painting on the streets, splashing all around with colors.

 It is composed of 8 catenary arches that spread across a pedestrian intersection in a commercial district in Shanghai.
-Every time the arches touche the ground, a small seating feature, or game is created.
+Every time the arches touche the ground, a small seating feature is created.

 It is an inhabitable architectural object inserted on top of an existing urban environment, but alienated from its surroundings.